Florent-Hervers/RL-project/README.md

+# RL Project
+Code repository for the project from Reinforcement Learning course at ULiege.

-# Training PPO-LSTM for Question 2 (External Library Algorithm)
+## Training PPO-LSTM for Question 2 (External Library Algorithm)

 To train a PPO-LSTM model using one of our predefined configurations, simply run the following command in a terminal: